 - Roth IRAs don’t have RMDs, but Roth 401(k)s do.

 You don’t have to take RMDs from Roth IRAs, but you do have to take required distributions each year from Roth 401(k)s, even though the IRA withdrawals are not taxable.
 However, you may be able to avoid the RMDs if you can roll over the Roth 401(k) money into a Roth IRA.
-If you wait until age 70 ½ to do the rollover, you’ll need to take that year’s RMD first before you can roll over the remaining money.
+If you wait until age 72 to do the rollover, you usually need to take that year’s RMD first before you can roll over the remaining money (although there are no RMDs required in 2020).